sadat2021/Magnus-backend/README.md

 ## Instruction

-1- Clone the backend project in to your delicated directory.
+1- Clone the backend project in to your delicated directory.<br/>
-2- Open the terminal and head to the directory and then run `npm i`.
-3- The next step is running `npm run dev`.
+2- Open the terminal and head to the directory and then run `npm i`.<br/>
+3- Running `npm run dev`.<br/>

 ### Available scripts